hubert-wojtowicz/google-udacity-restaurant-app/README.md

 3. Download code from this repository.
 4. Install all project dependencies - run `npm install` cmd in terminal.
 5. Install `GraphicsMagick` version at least `1.3.28`.
 This program is required by `gulp-image-resize` package.
-6. Update google API key in `./config.js` file.
+6. Place google API key in `./config.js` in root project directory.
+If no file there create it manually.
 The file structure shall looks like below:
 ```javascript
 module.exports = {
     "GOOGLE_MAPS": {